tildearrow/furnace/doc/1-intro/glossary.md

 **PSG**: programmable sound generator. any sound chip is a PSG, though the term is often used to specifically refer to chips that produce only simple waveforms and noise.

 **pulse wave**: a waveform with a period consisting of only two amplitudes, high and low. also known as a rectangular wave.

-- the ratio of the durations of the high and low parts is known as the _duty_ or _pulse width_ of the wave.
-- a square wave is a pulse wave for which the ratio of high and low are exactly equal, having a duty of 50%.
+**pulse width**: sometimes called _duty cycle._ in a pulse wave, this is the ratio of the high part to the high and low combined.

 **release**: the part of a note that plays after it's no longer held, or the part of a macro the plays after it stops looping. usually applies at key off.